Is Your Teen Facing an Underage DUI in Sarasota? Get Immediate Legal Help

 Community Service: Minimum 50 hours.

-Vehicle Impoundment: 10 days (not concurrent with jail).
+Vehicle Impoundment: 10 days, not concurrent with jail.

-DUI School: Mandatory 12-hour DUI education program.
+DUI School: Mandatory 12-hour education program.

-Ignition Interlock Device (IID): Required for at least 6 months if BAC is 0.08% or higher, and 1 year if BAC is 0.15% or higher.
+Ignition Interlock Device (IID): 6 months minimum if BAC is 0.08% or higher, 1 year if over 0.15%.

 Aggravating Factors that Further Enhance Penalties